ON EDGE : a collage invitational

 Philip Kuznicki

 Philip Kuznicki was born in Dunkirk, NY, where he spent much of his childhood before moving to California in the late 1970’s.
 On the west coast, Kuznicki worked as a gallery assistant and fabricator, assisting with work by ceramicist Ulysses Pagliari, architects Zaha Hadid and Michael Graves and many others at the then Phillippe Bonnafont Gallery, while establishing his own body of work.
 He was also involved in fine paper and binding services and was responsible for the original concept and creation of editioned boxes and portfolios of Davis Gilhooly’s ceramics and prints.
 In the mid-1990’s, Philip moved to North Carolina, where he was director of Riverdog Gallery, before settling in Buffalo, NY, in 1999.
-Kuznicki’s source material for his collage work has traveled with him all over the country, often taking precedence over what one may consider more neccessary baggage.
+Kuznicki’s source material for his collage work has traveled with him all over the country, often taking precedence over what one may consider more necessary baggage.
 These include estate sale finds, medical and dental journals, instructional books and much more.

 Philip’s work is part of the art collections at US Library of Congress, Washington D.C.; UCLA Library, Los Angeles; Stanford University Library, Palo Alto, CA; and many other personal collections.